-The Imperial Government is a lot like a super tanker.
-It moves slowly, but it is so huge it is nearly impossible to stop and impossible to steer.
-The best a capable leader can do is nudge it slightly off its current path, a slight course correction, or maybe re-arrange some of the things on the deck.
+An empire is a lot like a super tanker.
+It moves slowly, but it is so huge it is nearly impossible to stop or steer.
+The best a capable leader can do is nudge it slightly off its current path, a slight course correction.
 Otherwise, the sheer momentum of the thing makes piloting it impossible.
 Generations of bad ideas have been loaded into the super tanker that is the American Empire.
-Only a giant rip in the hull will stop it from plodding along.
+The momentum can only be arrested with a giant rip in the hull from an unseen object.

 That’s what we’re seeing with Trump.
 He was full of big talk about ratcheting back US commitments around the world, particularly in pointless sinkholes like Afghanistan, where we have been killing people for going on a generation.
-If you wanted to be precise and date our involvement to when we first put advisers on the ground, We have been in Afghanistan for 37 years now.
+To be precise and date our involvement to when we first put advisers on the ground, we have been in Afghanistan for 37 years now.
 Operation Cyclone was started under Carter and became the program the Reagan administration used to unseat the Soviet Union.

 Now Trump is promising to make sure we are there for a 40th anniversary.

 President Trump unveiled his plan for Afghanistan after seven months of deliberation Monday evening, announcing tweaks around the edges of the current strategy instead of a different approach.

 He announced five “core pillars” to the approach: getting rid of any timelines for how long U.S. troops would remain in Afghanistan; using all elements of power, including diplomatic and economic; getting tougher on Pakistan; getting India to help more with economic development; and expanding authorities for U.S. forces to fight terrorists.